mapillary/mapillary_tools/README.md

 ## `sample_video`

-`sample_video` tool will sample a video into images and insert capture time in the image EXIF.
+`sample_video` tool will sample a video into images and insert capture time to the image EXIF.
 Capture time of sampled images is derived based on the video capture start time and sampling rate.
-In case video capture start time can not be obtained, current time is taken.
+If start time of video capture can not be obtained, current time is taken.
 This tool is an advanced tool and might require some experience with the import tools.

-### Usage examples
+### Examples

- - sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 2 seconds, ie 1 video frame every 2 seconds.
+ - Sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 2 seconds, ie 1 video frame every 2 seconds.

 ```bash
 mapillary_tools sample_video --import_path "path/to/images" --video_file "path/to/video" --advanced
 ```

-- sample the video `path/to/images` to directory `path/to/video` at a sampling rate 0.5 seconds, ie two video frames every second and specifying the video start time to be `156893940910` (epoch)milliseconds.
+- Sample the video `path/to/images` to directory `path/to/video` at a sampling rate 0.5 seconds, ie two video frames every second and specifying the video start time to be `156893940910` (epoch)milliseconds.

 ```bash
 mapillary_tools sample_video --import_path "path/to/images" --video_file "path/to/video" --video_sample_interval 0.5 --video_start_time 156893940910